dougbutner/web-4/README.md

 ___
 # Geo-Social Harmonic Layers

 Collaborative social environments are always happening everywhere humans live.
-Currently, we are both realizing the vast differences in ways to live, as well as what direction we should be facing to grow.
+Currently, we are both realizing the vast amount of ways to live abundantly, as well as what direction we should be facing to grow as a society.
 Human growth in the past few centuries has been focused on technological improvements rather than social improvements.
 [GETCIT]

 > Web 4 proposes that systems based in time token are the most apt to create and improve existing social layers.